Geofence: Advertisement

-Applications of geofencing extend to advertising & geomarketing.
+Applications of geofencing extend to advertising and geomarketing.
 Geofencing solution providers allow marketers and advertisers to precisely choose the exact location that their ads show up on.
 Geofencing uses different types of targeting to identify zip codes, street addresses, GPS coordinates using latitude and longitude, as well as IP targeting.

-Geofencing enables competitive marketing tactics for advertisers and marketers to grab the attention of in-market shoppers in their competitive store location, large scale events such as concerts, sports events, conferences, etc. in stadiums, convention centers, malls, outlets, parks, neighborhoods.
+Geofencing enables competitive marketing tactics for advertisers and marketers because it enables targeted advertising by setting virtual boundaries around specific locations, offering a cost-effective way to engage event attendees and maximize marketing budgets.
+They can grab the attention of in-market shoppers in their competitive store location, large scale events such as concerts, sports events, conferences, etc. in stadiums, convention centers, malls, outlets, parks, neighborhoods.
 For example: at a concert, a digital ad relating to the performer or an affiliated company could be sent to only those people in the venue.

 For example, a local auto-dealership builds a virtual boundary within a few square miles from its dealership's location to target car buyers within the same neighborhood.
 This way they limit their ad spending on prospects who are more likely to purchase in order to get a better ROI.
 Using tracking technologies to identify devices where the ads were shown, geofencing solution providers are able to provide walk-in attribution for their advertising.
 This means that using a geofencing solution, companies can now track the customers who walked into the showroom after seeing the ad.
 This level of attribution provides better visibility and analytics for marketers to spend their advertising budget wisely.

 A local service business may only be interested in (a) likely clients (b) within a service region or catchment basin.
 Broadcasting or advertising more extensively brings irrelevant responses and wastes energy, time, money, and opportunity.
 Electronic advertising can identify and target only desired market objects (people).